 Animal welfare and safety is a key priority for the Greyhound Welfare and Integrity Commission.
-The Commission’s veterinary services will be led by the Commission’s Chief Veterinary Officer.
+The Commission’s veterinary services are led by the Commission’s Chief Veterinary Officer, Dr Michelle Ledger.

-Once the Commission is operational, it will ensure that an on-course vet is available for every greyhound race meeting.
-Veterinarians monitor greyhounds before each race to ensure they are fit to race, observe their performance during races to watch for injuries or signs of stress, carry out post-race reviews to check on their recovery, and supervise the collection of samples for drug analysis.
+The Commission aims to ensure that an on-course vet is available for every greyhound race meeting.
+Veterinarians monitor greyhounds before each race to ensure they are fit to race, observe their performance during races to identify possible injuries or signs of stress, carry out post-race reviews to check on greyhound recovery, and supervise the collection of samples for analysis.

 Chief Veterinary Officer

 The Chief Veterinary Officer is responsible for leading the investigation, development and implementation of animal health and welfare strategies and policies for the greyhound industry in NSW.